Quantumscape call volume above normal and directionally bullish

-Bullish option flow detected in Quantumscape (QS) with 7,817 calls trading, 1.5x expected, and implied vol increasing over 1 point to 73.25%.
-10/25 weekly 5.5 calls and 10/25 weekly 5 puts are the most active options, with total volume in those strikes near 1,700 contracts.
-The Put/Call Ratio is 0.26.
-Earnings are expected on October 23rd.
+Bullish option flow detected in Quantumscape (QS) with 22,082 calls trading, 5x expected, and implied vol increasing almost 3 points to 74.03%.
+Nov-24 7 calls and 10/25 weekly 7 calls are the most active options, with total volume in those strikes near 7,500 contracts.
+The Put/Call Ratio is 0.22.
+Earnings are expected on February 12th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>